qd-qd/sdk-tutorials/onboarding/chapter-4/1-section-1.md

 There are at least two broad approaches to **application-level concerns** for blockchains:

 1. Create an application-specific blockchain where everything that can be done is defined in the protocol.
-2. Create a programmable state machine and push application concerns to a higher level, such as bytecode created by compilers interpreting higher-level languages.
+2. Create a programmable state machine and push application concerns to a higher level.

 Ethereum-like blockchains fall into the second category.
 Only the state machine is defined by the on-chain protocol, which defines the rules of contract creation, interaction, execution, and little else.